Chromecast Is Bumming Me Out

 Advertisement

 Then again, Chromecast’s big selling point was always that it’s cheap.
-For $35, you don’t need to buy a whole set top box, since a Chromecast would let your phone do the heavy-lifting and just cast your videos to a bigger screen.
+For $35, you don’t need to buy a whole set-top box, since a Chromecast would let your phone do the heavy-lifting and just cast your videos to a bigger screen.
 But in the past month or so, that do-less for less money idea has gone out the window.
-Roku released the Roku Express, a full-featured streaming device that supports 4K video and costs just $30.
-Amazon now sells a 4K-ready Fire TV stick for $50, while the non-4K version is just $40.
+Roku released the Roku Premiere, a full-featured streaming device that supports 4K video and costs just $40.
+Amazon now sells a 4K-ready Fire TV stick for $50, while the non-4K version is $40.
 You can also spend some more coin and get a Nvidia Shield, which comes with gaming and casting abilities as well as Google Assistant, for $180.

 I’m not trying to say that the new Chromecast sucks.
 By objective standards, it is better than the old Chromecast.
 It just seems like Google missed an opportunity to make itself more useful, especially now that it’s leaning extra hard into the smart home hardware market with the new Home Hub.
 But for all I know, Google makes a butt ton of money by selling $35 Chromecasts that aren’t as useful as they could be.
 Probably tricks a few customers into thinking it works like a set top box, too.